-Mendoza is a fantastic place to visit, very lively and beautiful with fine wine and food.
+Mendoza is a fantastic place to visit, very lively and beautiful.
 It is definitely worth a few days exploring.
 You can go on wine tours or just enjoy the nightlife which is exceptional.
 Some restaurants are wonderful and the ice cream is world-beating.
-Near the hotel is a large supermarket which sells anything you may need.
+Near the hotel that we use before climbing Mount Aconcagua, is a large supermarket which sells anything you may need.
 There is also a gear rental shop opposite the hotel where you can buy or rent almost anything you may need for your trip.

 Two of the main industries of Mendoza area are olive oil production and winemaking.
 The region around Greater Mendoza is the largest wine producing area in Latin America.
 As such, Mendoza is one of nine cities worldwide in the network of the Great Capitals of Wine, and the city is an emerging wine tourism destination and base for exploring the hundreds of wineries in the region.